Services: UI/UX Design, Visual Design, Web Design

 - a profile builder for users with multiple skills

-- a new dashboard view for workers and improved navigation
+- a new dashboard view for workers and improved navigation (see case study below)

-- improved notifications settings
+- new and improved notifications

 - a new verification flow